rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ## HTML Text

-If you have a custom HTML text element, you can use this clip.
+If you have a custom HTML text element, you can use the [HtmlText](/api-reference/classes/HtmlTextClip.html) clip.
 Everything will be rendered inside a span element, allowing for additional styling.

 ```typescript
 await layer.addClip({